New video games releasing in March 2022 on Xbox, PC and PlayStation

 Grand Theft Auto V Remastered is set to be one of the biggest Xbox games of 2022 as well as a major video game release on PS5.
 Created by Rockstar Games, the GTA series is one of the most successful game franchises in history.

 GTA 5 was originally released in 2013 and has sold over 140 million copies since, making it one of the highest-selling video games of all time.
 The Remastered edition has been described by Rockstar as ‘expanded and enhanced’ with ‘new features and more’.
-However, though it is not clear exactly as to what these features are, the overall story and gameplay is likely to remain the same.
+However, though it is not clear exactly what these features are, the overall story and gameplay are likely to remain the same.

 Tunic